WHS

 The Gifted Education Programme is philosophically:

-• designed to challenge students, empower them, encourage risk taking, develop creative and critical thinking, foster independent learning and leadership, build individual accountability and the pursuit of excellence
+• Designed to challenge students, empower them, encourage risk taking, develop creative and critical thinking, foster independent learning and leadership, build individual accountability and the pursuit of excellence

-• committed to supporting the social, emotional and cultural needs of students
+• Committed to supporting the social, emotional and cultural needs of students

-• dynamic in our approach to identifying and creating specialised programs to meet the individual needs of Gifted Education students including those who are double labelled (twice exceptional) or under achieving
+• Dynamic in our approach to identifying and creating specialised programs to meet the individual needs of Gifted Education students including those who are double labelled (twice exceptional) or under achieving

-• one which supports teachers to provide differentiated programming and align with current research on best practice for Gifted Education students
+• One which supports teachers to provide differentiated programming and align with current research on best practice for Gifted Education students

-• one which recognises that high levels of gifted potential, prevalent in primary school, may not have yet transformed into talents and responds with flexible Gifted Education program provision
+• One which recognises that high levels of gifted potential, prevalent in primary school, may not have yet transformed into talents and responds with flexible Gifted Education program provision

-• one that facilitates parent/whanau partnerships and student advocacy
+• One that facilitates parent/whanau partnerships and student advocacy

 Indicators & Identification